 8. Click Continue and follow the instructions.
 You’ll be asked to choose the disk you want to install macOS Mojave on.
 If you don’t see your startup disk, select Show All Disks.

 9. Select Install and wait for the installation to complete and your Mac to restart.

 If you ran a clean installation, you’ll be taken to the Setup Assistant to go through the process of reconfiguring your Mac.
 If you made a Time Machine backup before reinstalling, make sure it’s connected.

 During setup, you’ll be asked if you want to transfer data from another Mac or a backup.
-Choose that option then navigate to the Time Machine backup to restore data.
-You’ll be given the option to transfer any or all of: Applications; user accounts; other files and folders; and computer and network settings.
+Choose that option, then navigate to the Time Machine backup to restore data.
+You’ll be given the option to transfer any or all of the following: Applications, user accounts, other files and folders, and computer and network settings.
 Choose the option you want and press Continue.

 Reinstalling macOS Mojave is very easy.
-Just make sure you backup your Mac first and use CleanMyMac 3 to give it a good clean up!
+Just make sure you back up your Mac first and download CleanMyMac X (free version) to give it a good clean up!